neondatabase/website/content/docs/introduction/plans.md

 ### Scale

 The Scale plan provides full platform and support access and is designed for scaling production workloads.

+#### Allowances

-It includes the following usage allowances:
+The Scale plan includes the following usage allowances:

 |                                         |                                                               |
 |-----------------------------------------|---------------------------------------------------------------|